What comes to mind when you think of an epitaph? A favorite quotation? A mournful poem? A simple series of dates and a phrase like “rest in peace?”

 Later in the 1700s, epitaphs began to change.
-From the explicit, blunt language of death and images of skulls, we begin to see more euphemistic language for death, such as “resting,” “asleep,” or “at peace.”
+From the blunt language of death and images of skulls, we begin to see more euphemistic language for death, such as “resting,” “asleep,” or “at peace.”
 This change was not a coincidence.
-In 1759, the U.S.’s first funeral home opened.
-During the industrial revolution, the "funeral industry” began to take off.
-For the first time, professionals were paid to deal with the body of the deceased and “undertake” the funeral and memorial process.
+In 1759, the US’s first funeral home opened.
+During the industrial revolution, the “funeral industry” began to take off.
+For the first time, professionals in the US were paid to handle the body of the deceased and “undertake” the funeral and memorial process.
 Many people interacted with the dead significantly less than they may have 100 years prior.
 Life expectancy eventually grew longer.
 And over time, death became something that took place in hospitals, rather than at home.
 For many Americans, death was becoming less tangible.

-As fewer and fewer Americans were interacting with death on a daily basis, the language of epitaphs became more ambiguous and gentle — it became more common for American graves from the 18th century onward to bare images suggesting rebirth or an afterlife, such as flowers, birds and religious emblems.
+As fewer and fewer Americans were interacting with death on a daily basis, the language of epitaphs became more ambiguous and gentle — it became more common for American graves to bare images suggesting rebirth or an afterlife, such as flowers, birds and religious emblems.

-Given the timeline of colonization of the land we now call Minnesota, it’s uncommon to find a grave with a “death’s head” image in a cemetery like Lakewood, which opened for burial in 1872.
+In Minnesota, it’s uncommon to find a grave with a “death’s head” image in a cemetery like Lakewood, which was founded in 1871.
 Shorter epitaphs usually just list a name, birth year and death year, rather than using the more explicit language of “died,” or “here lies the body.”

-Around the same time that the experience of death was becoming less and less of a tangible experience for many Americans, we see another shift in the content of epitaphs.
+Around the same time, we see another shift in the content of epitaphs.
 It is a shift in the focus of the text — from the person who died to the people left behind.
-In the 1800s and early 1900s, it became more and more common for monuments to include text about who erected the monument, and how much the deceased is missed by the survivors.
+Some monuments in the 1800s and early 1900s include text about who erected the monument, and how much the deceased is missed by the survivors.
 Epitaphs started providing information not just about the dead, but about the living.

-Not everyone could afford such grand monuments and long epitaphs, and over time the opulence of the Victorian era fell out of favor.
-But in the late 1800s / early 1900s, it was also becoming more common to include military service and accomplishments on gravestones.
+Also in the late 1800s, it was becoming more common to include military service and accomplishments on gravestones.